What Defines Luxury Ownership in Wailea and Makena

 Wailea offers a polished, resort-caliber environment where convenience and luxury coexist seamlessly.
 It is particularly well-suited for those who value accessibility without compromising discretion or quality.

-Just beyond Wailea, Makena presents a more private and expansive interpretation of luxury living.
+Just beyond Wailea, Makena offers a more private and expansive take on luxury living.

 Defined by its open landscapes and limited development, Makena offers: